 A nice trick we like is to casually approach the platform as the train slows down and people begin to bunch up to a spot they anticipate the closest train door will stop.
 But as soon as the doors open, we hurry to the next one.

-The thinking is that potential pickpockets who might have target us will not rush over to the other door from fear of drawing attention to themselves.
+The thinking is that potential pickpockets who might have targeted us will not rush to follow us from fear of drawing attention to themselves.

 Walking around town

 Walking is generally a healthy activity unless it takes place in a large Greek city like Athens where traffic is heavy.

 In Greece there seem to be no laws giving pedestrians the right of way, and if they exist, they are completely ignored by vehicles.

 Greek pedestrians are aware of this fact, and don’t expect a driver to give way.
 Consequently, drivers don’t expect someone popping up in front of them at a crosswalk.

 This can be dangerous for tourists who are accustomed to vehicles slowing down and stopping when pedestrians cross the street.